Danielle Fong: LightSail Energy

+LightCell Energy

+In 2022, Fong founded Lightcell, an early stage company to design small self-contained devices which would turn fuel into electricity by heating salt until it radiates, absorbing that monochromatic light into specially designed solar cells, managing the heat produced, and recycling the sodium internally.

 Recognition

 In 2011, Fong was featured in Forbes "30 Under 30" entrepreneurs under the Energy category and interviewed by Forbes.
 She was named by the MIT Technology Review in their 2012 "Innovators Under 35" list.
 In 2013, Fong was included in Times "30 Under 30" list.

 Fong was a speaker at the Women 2.0 PITCH Conference & Competition in 2012.